fthompson24/what-the-cluck/README.md

+# What-the-Cluck
-# What-the-Cluck--A Nashville Hot Chicken Directory
+# A Nashville Hot Chicken Directory

 An app created to help the user easily find Nashville hot chicken near you and introduce the user